robertassersn/API_POC/README.md

 - I'm restricted to using .env and .conf files together (cannot use only single type)

 ### Prerequisites
-- install python packages from requirements.txt (need to update file)
+- install python packages from requirements.txt
 - create and fill parameters file in parameters directory according to example
 - create and fill .env file according to provided example